3 Are Dead And 4 Hospitalized From Drug Overdoses, Pittsburgh Police Say

 This particular incident does not appear to be a case of a tainted drug being passed around at a large venue, which could have affected masses of people, police said.

-"However," the statement reads, "Police are concerned about a tainted, potentially deadly batch of drugs in the community."
+"However," the statement reads, "police are concerned about a tainted, potentially deadly batch of drugs in the community."

 Lando told reporters that police have not identified the exact substance that caused the overdose.

-Of the hospitalized, one victim is in critical condition, the other three are stable.
-One of the deceased was 33-years-old.
+Of the hospitalized, one victim is in critical condition; the other three are stable.
+One of the deceased was 33 years old.
 Officials have not released the ages of the others.

 The investigation into the incident is still active.